Let’s make it more user friendly

 To see if everything is ok on my test instance, I do:

-$ cubicweb-ctl i18ninstance sytweb_instance $ cubicweb-ctl pyramid -D sytweb_instance
+$ cubicweb-ctl i18ninstance sytweb_instance $ cubicweb-ctl start -D sytweb_instance

 The first command compile i18n catalogs (e.g. generates ‘.mo’ files) for my test instance.
 The second command start it in debug mode, so I can open my browser and navigate through the web site to see if everything is ok…